omin23/Monitoring-The-Future-Analysis/README.md

 ## Introduction

-[Social Network Size](https://www.cmu.edu/common-cold-project/measures-by-study/psychological-and-social-constructs/social-relationships-loneliness-measures/social-integration-network-size.html#:~:text=Number%20of%20People%20in%20Social%20Network%20(Social%20Network%20Size)&text=Accordingly%2C%20social%20network%20size%20is,least%20once%20every%20two%20weeks.)
-(structure) refers to the overall number of relationships one may have.
-Formally, it mesures the total number of poeople that a person is in contant with at least once every two weeks.
-On the other hand, the quality of social relationships is often refered to as [Function](https://link.springer.com/chapter/10.1007/978-3-030-97722-1_2).
-Most studys on social relationships consider some comibnation of both aspects to derrive some insight about some aspect of human behavior.
-For the purpouse of this study, we will follow the terminoly of the book [Social Networks and Health Inequalities](https://link.springer.com/book/10.1007/978-3-030-97722-1) and refer to the comibnation of both the structural and functional aspects of social relationships as [Social Networks](https://pmc.ncbi.nlm.nih.gov/articles/PMC3150158/).
+[Social Network Size](https://www.cmu.edu/common-cold-project/measures-by-study/psychological-and-social-constructs/social-relationships-loneliness-measures/social-integration-network-size.html#:~:text=Number%20of%20People%20in%20Social%20Network%20(Social%20Network%20Size)&text=Accordingly%2C%20social%20network%20size%20is,least%20once%20every%20two%20weeks.) (structure) refers to the overall number of relationships one may have.
+Formally, it measures the total number of people that a person is in contact with at least once every two weeks.
+On the other hand, the quality of social relationships is often referred to as [Function](https://link.springer.com/chapter/10.1007/978-3-030-97722-1_2).
+Most studies on social relationships consider some combination of both aspects to derive insight into some aspect of human behavior.
+For the purpose of this study, we will follow the terminology of the book [Social Networks and Health Inequalities](https://link.springer.com/book/10.1007/978-3-030-97722-1) and refer to the combination of both the structural and functional aspects of social relationships as [Social Networks](https://pmc.ncbi.nlm.nih.gov/articles/PMC3150158/).

-Monitoring The Future (MTF) is a long runing study conducted by the the Institute of Social Reseach at the Univerisy of Michigan that surveys 12th, 10th and 8th grade students.
+Monitoring The Future (MTF) is a long-running study conducted by the Institute of Social Research at the University of Michigan that surveys 12th, 10th, and 8th-grade students.
 As a result, this survey gathers and maintains critical insights into the behaviors, attitudes, and values of adolescents.
-The MTF survey has proven instrumental in the development of prevention programmes, public health policies and educational campaigns.
+The MTF survey has proven instrumental in the development of prevention programs, public health policies, and educational campaigns.

-In this study, our central question is **How does the quality and quantity of a person's social interations determine thier Political Leaning**.
-Here we will use Data Analysis processes to explaore and identify how indicators of loneliness suggest the political disposition of an adolescent.
+In this study, our central question is: **How does the quality and quantity of a person's social interactions determine their Political Leaning?** Here, we will use Data Analysis processes to explore and identify how indicators of loneliness suggest the political disposition of an adolescent.
 With the following results, we will develop a classification model that predicts the political leaning of an adolescent based on the overall state of the person's Social Network.

 ## Workflow
     1. Reseach symptoms of a lack of quality and healthy quality of social interation, ie. loneliness